 Dr Chi is also interested in reproductive endocrinology and undertook training at the Westmead Fertility Centre.

 She would be keen to work together with patients and assist them in the work-up of subfertility/infertility.

 CONSULTING DAYS: Wednesday

 Dr Alice Tang completed medical school at the University of New South Wales after which she did general medicine training in various hospitals across Sydney and country NSW.

-She progressed to endocrinology advanced training at St George Hospital, Nepean Hospital and the Garvan Institute of Medical Research / St Vincent’s Hospital, after which she was awarded her Fellowship of the Royal Australasian College of Physicians (FRACP).
+She progressed to Endocrinology advanced training at the St George Hospital, Nepean Hospital and the Garvan Institute of Medical Research / St Vincent’s Hospital, after which she was awarded her Fellowship of the Royal Australasian College of Physicians (FRACP).
 She then went on to do a PhD specialising in obesity and metabolic health at the Garvan Institute.
 She has taught medical students and doctors-in-training, published in peer-reviewed journals and presented in national and international conferences.

 She is a member of the Endocrine Society of Australia, Australian Diabetes Society and the US Endocrine Society.
 She is also committed to continuing professional education.